ERENEJ/AimTraining/README.md

 -to enter type adminChangeLayer AimTrainingMod any in-game training map

 -All factions at 1 place with all of their weapons.
-(Except Canada)

 -800 meters range with moving bots.
 (2 sections from west to east represents jogging and sprinting)